NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 and looking for the value of the ``PROJ.4`` field.

-The obtained alignment transform can also be applied to the camera adjustments, as done earlier in the text, and one can regenerate the SfS DEM and mapprojected images using the updated cameras.
+It is very recommended to redo the whole process using this improved alignment.
+First, the alignment transform must be applied to the camera adjustments, by invoking bundle adjustment as earlier, with the best cameras so far provided via ``--input-adjustments-prefix`` and the latest transform passed to ``--initial-transform``.
+Then, another pass of bundle adjustment while doing registration to the ground should take place as earlier, with the ``--heights-from-dem`` and other related options.
+Lastly mapprojection and SfS should be repeated.

+Ideally, after all this, there should be no systematic offset between the SfS terrain and the reference LOLA terrain.

 The ``geodiff`` tool can be deployed to see how the SfS DEM compares to the initial guess or to the raw ungridded LOLA measurements.